Am I qualified to write this post?

 Is Shutterstock better than Adobe Stock?

-Shutterstock beats Adobe Stock in sheer numbers – its collection of over 360+ million stock content that is on average available at a lower price than at Adobe Stock.
+Shutterstock beats Adobe Stock in sheer numbers – its collection of over 360+ million stock content is on average available at a lower price than at Adobe Stock.
 However, there’s a downside to Shutterstock.
-On review websites, such as Trustpilot, Shutterstock has a lot of poor reviews, mostly about its subscription plan payments.
+On review websites, such as Trustpilot, Shutterstock has many poor reviews, mostly about its subscription plan payments.

 Therefore, I strongly believe that Shutterstock is 100% safe and not a scam.